razuz/th/6-hive/README.md

 1. Go to cortex on https://sX.elliku.eu:8443
 1. Click on the update database button
 1. Create user `admin` & password `Thr3atHunt!ng`
-1. Log in with the freshly created accounti
+1. Log in with the freshly created account
+1. Create a second non admin organisation
-1. Go to users tab and create API key for the user
+1. Go to users tab for new organisation, create a user there and create API key for the user
 1. Update the `.env` file with the new API key
 1. Restart The Hive node. `docker compose restart thehive`
 1. Log in to The Hive at https://sX.elliku.eu with user `admin@thehive.local` & password `secret`